Skip to main content

 • atmosphere

-The game's atmosphere is generally praised for its immersive qualities, allowing players to feel like they are stepping into the role of a NASA engineer.
-However, some users criticize the soundtrack as repetitive and overly loud, questioning the effectiveness of its implementation and suggesting that it detracts from the overall experience.
+The game's atmosphere is praised for its immersive qualities, effectively allowing players to feel like they are stepping into the role of a NASA engineer.
+However, some users criticize the soundtrack as repetitive and overly loud, detracting from the overall experience and questioning its necessity in the game's design.

 • “Very good and atmospheric game!”